 The GL552VW is a mid-high end gaming laptop by ASUS that offers a great gaming experience and looks spectacular too.

 - Well built

 Design and features

 Let’s start by saying that the GL552VW gaming laptop remains true to ASUS’s gaming equipment and features a very neat red and black design that makes a lot of promises.
-On the top of the lid, there’s a centre piece boasting an illuminated RG logo, that’s made to look like it’s brush aluminium but I really just high quality plastic like the rest of the laptop’s enclosure.
+On the top of the lid, there’s a centerpiece boasting an illuminated RG logo, that’s made to look like it’s brushed aluminum but I really just high-quality plastic like the rest of the laptop’s enclosure.

 The screen on the GL552VW gaming laptop is vibrant and has great resolution but it falls short in viewing angles, which was a surprise to us since it is an IPS panel; at 170 degrees, we started seeing polarization across the screen which is a little discerning but then again, since this is a laptop and you’re going to be directly in front of it all the time, we don’t think this is too much of a problem.

 The MSI GE72 is solid across the board, which great build quality, sleek and superb design and top-tier performance that’s right up there with the highest end gaming laptops available this year.

 - Slim and sleek design

 - ASDW area gets heated due to internal componentry placement